ccutrer/rspec-openhab-scripting/README.md

 commands sent to items that aren't marked as `autoupdate="false"` will update automatically.

-## BETA

-At this time, the gem is barely past proof of concept.
-There are several limitations that will hopefully be resolved as it matures:
- * persistence (item history) will not work

 ## Usage

 You must run tests on an actual OpenHAB instance running, with your items